 On this first Sunday after the Nativity of Christ, we also commemorate Holy and Righteous.
 Joseph, the betrothed spouse of Mary and foster father of Jesus.
-We also commemorate King David, the ancestor of Christ, as well as St. James, "the Brother of the Lord."
+We also commemorate King David, the ancestor of Christ, as well as St. James, "the Brother of the Lord" and the first bishop of Jerusalem.

 7:30 am Great Matins

-9:30 am Divine Liturgy (English) 11:00 am Divine Liturgy (Ukrainian)
+9:30 am Divine Liturgy (English)

+11:00 am Divine Liturgy (Ukrainian)